-Modifications to bus and rail service are made with the understanding that changes to either will affect the entire system.
+Modifications to heavy rail, bus, and streetcar service are made with the understanding that changes to either will affect the entire system.
 MARTA will comply with Title VI and Environmental Justice requirements and to the extent feasible, endeavor to balance the impacts of service modifications among the Authority's member jurisdictions.